 Students, staff and faculty can initiate the grievance process by providing information to College officials regarding inappropriate behavior as outlined by Evergreen's Student Conduct Code and the Residential and Dining Services Contract and Policies.
 When it appears a policy violation might have occurred, an Incident Report will be written to document the situation.
 The student will be notified via their Evergreen email account regarding a meeting with a conduct officer.
-The conduct officer can be one of the following: usually the Resident Director (RD), Coordinator of Residential Life, Assistant Director of Residence Life or the Assistant to the VP of Student Affairs for Student Conduct (Campus Grievance Officer).
+The conduct officer can be one of the following: usually the Resident Director (RD), Coordinator of Residential Life, Assistant Director of Residence Life or the Assistant to the VP of Student Affairs for Student Conduct (Student Conduct Officer).
 At this meeting the conduct officer will review the incident report and listen to the student's perspective.
 During or after the meeting the conduct officer will determine whether a violation has occurred, determine the degree to which the student was responsible, and possibly assign sanctions as appropriate.

 Conduct Meeting Notices

 The student will receive written notification of the decision (conduct letter) within seven (7) business days of the conduct meeting.
 The student will be notified, in writing, if the letter will be delayed beyond seven days due to extenuating circumstances.